• Part of NSW Department of Primary Industries

 Priorities Action Statement

-The Priorities Action Statement (PAS) sets out strategies for the recovery of threatened species, populations and endangered ecological communities.
+The Priorities Action Statement sets out strategies for the recovery of threatened species, populations and endangered ecological communities.
 It also creates strategies for the management of key threatening processes.
-The PAS establishes relative priorities for recovery and threat abatement strategies and reports on the performance and implementation of these strategies.
-The PAS sets out a clear timetable for recovery and threat abatement planning and achievement.
-Click here to read the PAS and its contents.
+The Priorities Action Statement establishes relative priorities for recovery and threat abatement strategies and reports on the performance and implementation of these strategies.
+The Priorities Action Statement sets out a clear timetable for recovery and threat abatement planning and achievement.
+More information on the Priorities Action Statement.

 Recovery plans

-Once a species, population or ecological community has been listed as threatened, I&I NSW may prepare a recovery plan.
+Once a species, population or ecological community has been listed as threatened, the Department of Primary Industries may prepare a recovery plan.
 These plans are designed to return the species, population or ecological community to a point where its survival in nature is assured.
 Recovery plans include background information on the biology, habitat and distribution as well as threats faced by the species.

 Procedures for the production of a plan are specified in the Act and involve: